BetterDiscord/docs/docs/themes/publishing/guidelines.md

    - This can be done by limiting the use of intensive animations, filters, and effects.

 ## Quality Control & Performance
-1. Performance hits are not allowed.
+1. Performance hits from unoptimized code are not allowed.
    - Discord is slow as it is, and it's hard enough for users to use the client without themes making it worse.
 1. Avoid expensive selectors.
    - e.g. long descendant chains (`div div div span`) make style recalculation slower and more intensive.
    - Use `:has()` sparingly, and only when no simpler selector achieves the same result.
 It can force re-evaluation of an element and its children.
-1. No animated watermarks.
+1. Avoid GPU/CPU Intensive actions.
    - Animated theme watermarks are CPU and GPU-intensive and run continuously in the background for no functional benefit.

 ## Code